NVIDIA/cheminformatics/tutorial/Tutorial.md

 The generative module can be used to sample novel molecules derived from the generative model's latent space that are either in the region surrounding one molecule of interest or located between two selected molecules.
 The second option will be explored below.

-1. Ensure the list of ChEMBL IDs from the "Following Compounds of Interest" section are still present in the table below.
-For two of the compounds, select "XXX".
-2. Choose the "Generate Molecules" tab in the panel to the right and select the "Interpolate between two molecules" radio button.
-Choose the tickbox next to two of the ChEMBL IDs.
+1. Choose the "Generate Molecules" tab in the panel on the right.
+2. Ensure "CDDD Model" is shown in the section "Select Generative Model" and then select the "Interpolate between two molecules" radio button.
+3. The ChEMBL IDs `CHEMBL1191` and `CHEMBL1524273` should be in the panel below the text "Please Select Two Molecules."
+Choose the tickboxes next to both of these two ChEMBL IDs.
-3. Set the number of molecules to generate.
-Press "XXX" and wait for the molecule generation to complete.
+3. Set the number of molecules to generate to 5.
+4. Press "Generate" and wait for the molecule generation to complete.
 The model weights model may need time to download the first time this function is executed.
-4. Generated molecules will appear in the table below with the original (selected) molecules at the top and bottom.
-The molecules can be exported in an SDF file by pressing the "XXX" button above the table.
+5. Generated molecules will appear in the table below with the original (selected) molecules at the top and bottom.
+The molecules can be exported to an SDF file by pressing the "Export to SDF" button above the table.

 ![Generating Novel Compounds](assets/generating_novel_compounds.png)